drycc/workflow/_scripts/README.md

 # Workflow Contrib

-Scripts and tools that are not a core part of Deis Workflow v2.
+Scripts and tools that are not a core part of Drycc Workflow v2.